smartdevicelink/sdl_evolution/proposals/NNNN-improvement-proposal.md

 ## Impact on existing code

 Mostly current ATF code will be kept.
-But additional tools and infrastructure should be created.
+But additional tools and infrastructure will be created.
-There will be a lot of minor changes in current ATF scripts, but they won't be retried from scratch.
+There would be a lot of minor changes in current ATF scripts, but they won't be retried from scratch.

 ## Alternatives considered

 ### Hold current ATF architecture and testing approach

 It is possible to continue developing current approach :

-Atf scripts repository contains big amount of utils routine, scripts that required for CI activities and so on.
+ATF scripts repository contains big amount of utils routine, scripts that required for CI activities and so on.

-But It won''t allow in further testing remote SDL and it is really inconvenient way to collect test reports, analyze SDL behavior and keep versioning of scripts for SDL testing.
+Current approach is more time consuming than proposed one from testing side of view and needs deep test engineering expertise in using ATF.

 ### Test SDL manually
-Functionality of SDL is too big for full manual testing
+Functional scope of SDL is too wide for manual testing, also not all functionality of SDL could be tested in manual mode.